 If you’re looking for a well-paying job that would include great career opportunities down along the road, data analysis or data science might have been the two professions that could have been recommended the most.
 And this isn’t without reason - the field of IT, in general, is considered to be very profitable.

 All you need to do is take a single look at some of the salary report-types of sites to see almost unbelievable numbers.
 That being said, it does still cause a lot of confusion - many people tend to mix up and not know the difference between data scientist VS data analyst.
 If you have a similar problem, worry not - this Data Analyst VS Data Scientist comparison article is here to help.

-Ultimately, this tutorial aims to answer two big questions – what’s the difference between the two professions and which one should you choose to learn?
-However, in order to be able to answer these questions, we first need to establish some background information.
+Ultimately, this tutorial aims to answer two big questions - what’s the difference between the two professions and which one should you choose to learn?
+However, to be able to answer these questions, we first need to establish some background information.
 So, in the very beginning, we’ll briefly talk about both of the specialties separately.
 After that, we’ll also lay down some criteria for our evaluations.
 Once that is done, we’ll be able to analyze, evaluate and compare data analytics VS data science effectively.

 Table of Contents

 Before we go ahead and start our descriptions, analysis, and comparisons, there is one more thing that I’d like to talk about.
 Whether you’re already an up-and-coming developer or analyst, or this article is your first look into the world of IT, there is something that surely everyone thinks about at one point or another - why choose data analyst vs data scientist and IT field as a career path?

 The best time to save on Udacity courses is now - follow this coupon to access 75% Udacity Black Friday discount on all courses & enjoy top-quality learning for less!